ananyaasp/Grade-Card/README.md

-Program to creat grade card for 10 students in respective subjects
+Program to create grade card for 10 students in respective subjects

 grade_calculator.h is header file